carboclan/y3d-protocol/README.md

 ## The Distribution

 The y3d token itself which is completely useless.
 There is no governance, no premine, no dev fees, and no audit as well.
 Mining it at your own risk.

-We will selected some pools on uniswap at this moment to distribute them.
+There will be 21,000 y3d token in total.
+We will carefully select some pools on uniswap at this moment to distribute them.
 Stay tuned.

 ## Attributions
 Much of this codebase is modified from existing works, including: